Mosqlimate-project/sprint-template/README.md

 ![image](https://github.com/Mosqlimate-project/sprint-template/assets/4005254/91633601-2d13-4b2d-b9a7-7cbf50b1871a)

+That's how it looks like if you got this step right.

 # Cloning the github template for the Infodengue Sprint submission
 This github repository should be used as a template for developing your submission for the 2024 Infodengue Sprint.
 To know about the challenge, please read carefully the call [LINK].